 - Interest Rate Cap: A separate contract puts an upper limit on the interest rate of a customer's floating rate loan.
 Caps provide protection from rising rates, while still permitting a customer to benefit from falling rates.
 Customers pay an upfront fee for this protection.

 - Interest Rate Floor: A separate contract puts a lower limit on the interest rate of a customer's floating rate loan.
 Customers receive an upfront fee for giving up the benefit of falling rates.

-- Interest Rate Collar: a combination of a Cap and a Floor that puts both an upper and lower limit on the interest rate of a customer's floating rate loan.
+- Interest Rate Collar: A combination of a Cap and a Floor puts both an upper and lower limit on the interest rate of a customer's floating rate loan.
 Collars are often structured as "Costless," so that the fee paid for the Cap is equal to the fee received for the Floor.

 - Simplicity: Hedges require no modifications to an existing loan.
 They can be also used for non- bank debt such as public bonds, subordinated debt and seller notes.

 - Flexibility: Because hedges are separate contracts, they allow you to manage rate risk independent of financing decisions.
 They can be structured to accommodate amortizing or accreting loans, or for a portion of a line of credit.
 The contract term can be shorter or longer than the underlying loan.